-Performance outcome Examples that achieve aspects of the Performance Outcome Site works and construction management PO1 E1.1 All works on-site are managed to: Works incorporate temporary stormwater runoff, erosion and sediment controls and trash removal devices designed in accordance with the Urban Stormwater
+Performance outcome Examples that achieve aspects of the Performance Outcome Site works and construction management P01 E1.1 All works on-site are managed to: a. minimise as far as practicable, impacts on adjoining or adjacent premises and the streetscape in regards to erosion and sedimentation, dust, noise, safety and light; b. minimise as far as practicable, impacts on the natural environment; Works incorporate temporary stormwater runoff, erosion and sediment controls and trash removal devices designed in accordance with the Urban Stormwater Quality Planning Guidelines, State Planning Policy, Schedule 10 - Stormwater management design objectives, Planning Scheme Policy - Stormwater management and Planning scheme policy - Integrated design including but not limited to the following: